How does it all work then?

 - No unexpected “lost chip” charge on your final invoice (nobody wants that!)

-We know that from feedback, disposable chips are the preferred type for competitors
+We know that from feedback, chips on bibs are the preferred type for competitors

 Chips on ankles – Passive Chips

 These tend to be used for events like triathlons where it’s not practical to wear a chipped race number on your front.
 These chips are also used for smaller running events where cost is important and there are fewer chips to hand out/retrieve.
-Whilst these are higher value than disposable chips, we can re-use them many times over, resulting in lower costs for you.
+Whilst these are higher value than chips on bibs, we can re-use them many times over, resulting in lower costs for you.